glevner-adsk/GolaemForUSD/HYDRA.md

 - primvars:materialAssignMode (token: "byShadingGroup")

-    Determines how materials are assigned to meshes.
-If "byShadingGroup", GolaemHydra looks for a material with the same name as the mesh's shading group.
-If "bySurfaceShader", GolaemHydra looks for a surface shader asset with the name of the mesh's shading group, then looks for a material whose name is given by that asset.
+    Determines how materials are assigned to polygonal meshes and fur.
+If "byShadingGroup", GolaemHydra looks for a material with the same name as the mesh or fur's shading group.
+If "bySurfaceShader", GolaemHydra looks for a surface shader asset with the name of the shading group, then looks for the material whose name is given by that asset.
 If "none", materials are not assigned at all.

 - primvars:enableMotionBlur (bool: false)